face-hunters/face-hunter/README.rst

 .. image:: https://github.com/face-hunters/face-hunter/actions/workflows/test.yml/badge.svg
 .. image:: https://github.com/face-hunters/face-hunter/actions/workflows/gh-release.yaml/badge.svg

-A project that allows to create and query a knowledge graph of videos and their Dbpedia and Wikidata entities with timestamps.
+A project that allows to create and query a knowledge graph of videos and their Dbpedia and Wikidata entities.

 Table of Contents
 #################